GuusSeldenthuis/GameOfLife/README.md

 	![4x4 with a tile-size of 25x25 px](/examples/blinker.gif?raw=true "Blinker")
-    Example shown above is 4x4 with a tile-size of 25x25 px.
+    Example here above is 4x4 with a tile-size of 25x25 px.

 * #### Dynamic frame amount or statically defined.
     The amount of GIF frames can be defined, if their not the frames are the amount of iterations required before the field stops changing.